SEMWALARYAN/Euphoria-Check/README.md

 📈 Personalized Insights:
 🎯 Goal Setting:

-## Hacktoberfest 2023
+## Girl Script Summer of Code 2023

-Euphoria-Check is a part of [Hacktoberfest 2023](https://hacktoberfest.digitalocean.com/), an annual celebration of open source contributions.
-You can contribute to **Euphoria-Check** by participating in Hacktoberfest.
+Empowering Women in Technology

+Join us for an exciting journey of learning, coding, and collaboration!
+Girl Script Summer of Code is a unique opportunity for women to dive into the world of open source and sharpen their programming skills.
+Whether you're a beginner or an experienced coder, our inclusive community welcomes you to be a part of this transformative experience.
 Whether you're a seasoned developer or just starting your open-source journey, your contributions are always welcomed by Open Source Chandigarh!

 ## Contributing